Arunkumar1023/Django-practice/README.md

 ## Contribution and Usage

-Feel free to fork or clone this repository for your own learning purposes, but understand that the code comes **without any warranties** or support.
+Feel free clone this repository for your own learning purposes, but understand that the code comes **without any warranties** or support.
 Use it **at your own risk**.